FunnyBot9980/nvim/README.md

-This is my neovim config (and bashrc file)
+This is my neovim config
 uses vim-plug